MadBomber/sqa/docs/strategies/kbs.md

 ## Overview

 Advanced rule-based trading system using RETE forward-chaining inference engine.
-Combines multiple indicators with custom logic rules.
+Combines multiple indicators with custom logic rules using the `kbs` (knowledge-based system) ruby gem.
+A complete [documentation website for the `kbs` ruby gem is available.](https://madbomber.github.io/kbs)

 ## How It Works